 - Bases are slippery to the touch.

 Chemical Properties of Base

 - Bases react with acid to give salt and water through neutralization.

 - Bases react with ammonium ions to produce ammonia.

 - Bases are used to neutralize the acidic soil.

-- Strong alkali or bases are highly corrosive in nature as compared to weak alkalies.
+- Strong alkalis or bases are highly corrosive as compared to weak alkalies.

 Advantages of bases

-- Bases play an important role in the production of soap and detergents.
+- Bases play an essential role in the production of soap and detergents.